Are you working in a safe job and dreaming of an inspirational one?

 I asked, “Who am I doing this for?
 Why am I doing it?
 What else could I choose that would be more aligned with “me,” and would make money too?
 In addition, I realized I needed to move my body a lot more than sitting all the time.

 2) Get clear about who you want to work with.
 My social work clients were mandated to see me and didn’t always desire to change.
 In any case, I imagined the possibility of working with happy, successful people who wanted to pay me for my expertise.

 3) Trust yourself to explore something fresh and different!
 I didn’t give up.
 For example, I kept asking, “what else can I learn, where else can I share the dance?”
 In fact, that query led me on all kinds of adventures like teaching dance to 20 year old acting students, teen figure-skating champions and so much more.

 4) BE willing to lose the security of a regular pay check.
 Being extremely uncomfortable waiting it out in the unknown was my new MO.
 In effect, I was willing to fail.

 5) Let go of striving for perfection and follow the call of your spirit.
 Starting a dance career in my late 30’s was courageous.
 Dancing in spandex in front of my peers was daunting.
 And yet, my inner voice telling me to do this was LOUDER than all my protestations!

 Summing up, the truth is that after making that initial choice from safe to inspirational, I didn’t take steps, I leapt!

 I get that not everyone is ready to leap, though, so I’ve left you some things you can do to freshen up your work life in the meantime!

 6 tips to refresh your work life

-Ask what can you change about your current job to keep it fresh?
-Maybe change your office decor, change locations or companies, or pitch a new idea to your team?
+2. Ask yourself what you can change about your current job to keep it fresh?
+Maybe change your office decor, change locations or companies, or pitch a new idea to your team.